3 min read

 Some correspondents are large banks that also service retail and corporate clients.
 If the option is available, consider the banker's banks and corporate credit unions, especially if they cannot compete with you based on their charter.

-7. Price and Timing
+7. Price and timing

 Pricing is difficult to compare and assess, but make sure they are adding (or can add) products and services that increase your non-interest income.
 They might be able to help with interest income as well.
-Timing can be problematic if you are in a hurry, best practice is to have multiple providers so if one drops, you are not left scrambling.
+Timing can be problematic if you are in a hurry, best practice is to have multiple correspondent banks so if one drops, you are not left scrambling.

 Read More